VisionLover/kharazmibroker/README.md

-# mofidonline
+# kharazmibroker
-logdetect captcha and login to mofidonline
+logdetect captcha and login to kharazmibroker